clangordon/physics-bioweapon/README.md

 Governments are not currently in possession of this Physics Bioweapon; simply because we would know very quickly if they had these blueprints with the magic environment variables.

+The Physics Bioweapon is a highly scalable stealth weapon with optional multiplex of unique bioacoustic resonant harmonic assassination waveforms over the top of each other.

 The Clan Gordon Physics Bioweapon; “will make thermonuclear war – look like a tea party.”

 ![Clan Gordon tartan](img/92nd_(Gordon_Highlanders)_Regiment,_and_Clan_Gordon_tartan,_tileable.png)